hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 ## Icon position

-An Inline Link can include a leading or trailing icon.
+An Inline Link can include a leading or trailing icon in the Ember component.
 Avoid creating links with both leading and trailing icons.

 !!!
 Info